-As of December 31, 2013, the largest tenant at properties in our office portfolio-Williams Mullen-represented approximately 32% of the total annualized base rent in our office portfolio.
-In addition, Sentara Williamsburg and Virginia Natural Gas are 100% occupied by Sentara Medical Group and Virginia Natural Gas, respectively.
-The inability of these or other significant tenants to pay rent or the bankruptcy or insolvency of a significant tenant may adversely affect the income produced by our office properties.
-For example, Williams Mullen, the largest tenant at properties in our portfolio by annualized base rent, accounted for an annualized base rent of approximately \$7.8 million for the year ended December 31, 2013, which represents 14% of the total annualized base rent of our portfolio for the year ended December 31, 2013.
+As of December 31, 2014, the largest tenant in our stabilized office portfolio-Williams Mullen-represented approximately 33% of the total annualized base rent in our stabilized office portfolio.
+The inability of this or other significant tenants to pay rent or the bankruptcy or insolvency of a significant tenant may adversely affect the income produced by our office properties.
+For example, Williams Mullen, the largest tenant at properties in our stabilized portfolio by annualized base rent, represented annualized base rent of approximately \$8.0 million as of December 31, 2014 or 14% of the total annualized base rent of our stabilized portfolio as of December 31, 2014.
 As a result, Williams Mullen's inability to pay rent could materially adversely affect the income produced by our portfolio.